-But one of the main reasons the Rottweiler is the eighth most popular dog breed in the United States today is because of their strength.
+But their strength is one of the main reasons the Rottweiler is the eighth most popular dog breed in the United States today.

 In short, Rottweilers are first-class guarding and protection dogs.
 These dogs are top picks for military and police K-9 training programs.
 They are also top of their class in personal protection and guarding dog roles.

-If you want to add a guard dog to your family, the Rottweiler is a great choice.
+The Rottweiler is a great choice if you want to add a guard dog to your family.
 However, your dog won’t know what to do automatically.
-For that, you need to teach your Rottweiler how to attack, which is what we will cover in this article.
+You need to teach your Rottweiler how to attack, which we will cover in this article.

 How to Teach Your Rottweiler How to Attack

 The best and safest way to teach your Rottweiler how to attack an intruder on command is to enroll yourself and your dog in a local K-9 protection dog program.